JMiguelRegaladoN/Python-Testing/README.md

 ## STEP 2

-- Store the collected configuration data env in a structured format (e.g., JSON) to allow easier inspection and sharing across debugging sessions.
+- Store the collected configuration data full env in a structured format (e.g., JSON) to allow easier inspection and sharing across debugging sessions.

 ## STEP 3

-- Print in console the output or display the serialized configuration env so it can be reviewed and validated against expected values for the previous os.environ.
+- Print in console the output or display the serialized configuration full env so it can be reviewed and validated against expected values for the previous os.environ.

 - GOAL: python script that dumps os.environ to a JSON filed called env.json with every key and value exactly as-is, then print file contents.